wumm-project/wumm-project.github.io/HGG-Blog.md

 # HGG's Blog

+## November 8, 2021: Nikolay Shpakovsky has fallen victim to the Corona pandemic

+It is with grief and consternation that I was informed today that Nikolay Shpakovsky has fallen victim to the Corona pandemic.
+We worked closely together for several years.
+Nikolay's views were significant for me in learning the TRIZ basics.
+I know Nikolay as a combative fighter for Strong Thinking associated with OTSM-TRIZ and he has always developed new ideas and approaches in that areay.
+I will keep his memory alive in our future work.

 ## September 16, 2021: My talks at the International TRIZ Conferences 2021

 * TRIZFest 2021: (with Tom Strempel) Semantic Web Modelling of TRIZ System